atun29dev/laravel10-with-docker/README.md

 # README #
 This repository contains the source code for Laravel 10 with Docker.
 It includes running the source code by Apache, using Cronjob, and using pre-commit to automatically check code syntax and formatting.

+This source code includes configuration for Laravel settings, JWT Auth, and Swagger UI for API development.

 ## Note for GIT
 * Please help apply GitFlow for this repository (https://danielkummer.github.io/git-flow-cheatsheet).
 * Example: